-You can work out what interests your child by spending time watching your child and playing with him.
-What makes him smile or laugh?
-What does he naturally like to do?
-For example, does he choose building activities, Lego, dress-ups, cars, trains, outdoor play, animals, water play, bugs, drawing materials or crafts?
+You can work out what interests your child by spending time watching your child and playing together.
+What makes your child smile or laugh?
+What does your child naturally like to do?
+For example, building with blocks, Lego, dress-ups, cars, trains, outdoor play, animals, water play, bugs, drawing materials or crafts?

 If your child has a favourite television program, you could also use this for learning.
 For example, if your child likes Thomas the Tank Engine, you could try a drawing game or activity involving Thomas.

-If your child has limited language or play skills, what does she point to or look at?
-What gets her attention?
-What excites her or calms her down?
+If your child has limited language or play skills, what does your child point to or look at?
+What gets your child’s attention?
+What excites or calms your child?

 If your child doesn’t seem to have any particular interests, you might try out some different play activities, toys and experiences, like listening to music or watching bubbles.
-This can help you see what catches his interest.
+This can help you see what catches your child’s interest.

 Using your child’s interests to spark learning

 Once you’ve worked out what your child likes, your next step is making time to play and have fun.
 Play is central to your child’s learning and development.

 You might make it a goal to spend time playing with your child every day, perhaps starting with five minutes twice a day, at times when you can give your child your full attention.
-It’s great if you can get down on his level and join in his play.
+It’s great if you can get down on your child’s level and join in.

-You can use these fun times and activities to work on developing your child’s language and motor skills.
-For example, you could:
+You can use these fun times and activities to work on developing your child’s skills in many areas.
+For example:

-- hold a toy that your child likes and ask her to say its name and ask for it
+- Language skills: you could hold a toy that your child likes and ask your child to say its name and ask for it.

-- use your child’s interest in a toy figure or character from a television program to act out social situations that might happen in the playground
+- Social skills: you could use your child’s favourite toy figure or television character to act out social situations that might happen in the playground.